fyzhu/fyzhu.github.io/source/_posts/vim手册.md

 ### motions
 1. hjkl
-2. wb move word by word
+2. w/b move word by word
-3. WB move WORD by WORD
+3. W/B move WORD by WORD
-4. e/ge
+4. e/ge move to the end of a word
 5. E/gE
-6. f(character) find in line
+6. f(character) find character in line
 7. F(character)
-8. t(character) until
+8. t(character) until character in line
 9. T(character)
 10. ; / , 继续搜索
 11. 0 first character of a line